-- asylum seekers during asylum procedures.
+- 111. The process of gathering evidence is a particularly challenging issue as regards LGBT asylum seekers during asylum procedures.
 Beyond the dissemination of materials, the issue of the training of asylum officials remains a key issue.
 In the 2013 Review process, guidance for staff tasked with handling SOGI-based asylum claims was unevenly developed and few states referred to specific training.
 In the 2018 review process, awareness of the need for adequate LGBT asylum-related training in selected EU countries seems to have increased.
 The focus is on providing staff with adequate tools for interviewing LGBT applicants and making decisions for applications based on SOGI, and such training sessions are often provided for newly recruited staff or delivered on an ad hoc basis.
 In many instances, EASO or UNHCR play a leading role in such training.
 Nevertheless, this training is often not part of the regular curricula. - 112.
-Half of the state replies regarding the provision of safe and non-discriminatory environments for LGBT asylum seekers deprived of their liberty are either negative or do not respond to the question.
+Half of the responses regarding safe and non-discriminatory environments for LGBT asylum seekers deprived of their liberty are either negative or are not provided.
 In general, states do not seem to have put in place specific preventive measures.
 Notably, most states report on measures taken on an ad hoc basis, depending on individual circumstances, or they refer to procedures applying to "vulnerable persons in detention".
 A possible ad hoc measure would be the transfer from one detention centre to another or the placement of the person in an individual room.
-In the case of Finland, LGBT asylum seekers are routinely offered an individual room irrespective of whether there exists an immediate risk to their safety.
+In the case of Finland, LGBT asylum seekers are offered an individual room with or without an immediate risk to their safety.
 In Sweden, the migration agency provides enhanced safety accommodation for transgender asylum seekers in reception centres.
 Access of NGOs to detention facilities has proven important in the provision of assistance to LGBT asylum seekers and, in some cases, has helped in ensuring that their needs are met. - 113.
 The tightening of asylum rules also has a negative effect on LGBT asylum seekers, especially when conditions in reception centres are inappropriate for the number of asylum seekers hosted and when no particular care is given to the needs of LGBT asylum seekers, owing to a lack of human or financial resources.
 Internalised homophobia, biphobia or transphobia are particular concerns for fast-track procedures, since LGBT asylum seekers may not initially be willing to disclose their sexual orientation or gender identity.
 In such instances, it is imperative that there are late disclosure measures in place to ensure that the principle of non-refoulement is respected and that the applicant's SOGI is still taken into consideration for refugee status determination.